opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/observer/adapters/blindata.md

 ### Relations

-Blindata Executor Adapter it's not meant to be a standalone service, even if it has the ability to be used as an independent module.
+The Blindata Observer Adapter it's not meant to be a standalone service, even if it has the ability to be used as an independent module.
 It contains all the required logic to interact with Blindata, but reacting to notification reception makes it useless without other ODM services.